castholm/string-uri-scheme/draft-castholm-string-uri-scheme.md

 hex        = %x30-39 / %x41-46
 ~~~

+Although the syntax may appear daunting, most complexity stems from the "pct" rule for percent-encoded octets being
+defined such that they can not decode to invalid UTF-8 and that they are not used to encode characters such as digits
+or letters that can be used unencoded.

 The string URI syntax can also be described by the following POSIX regular expression (whitespace included for
 readability but should be ignored):